Updated on March 28th, 2023

-A letter of intent (LOI) for a nursing job is written by a registered nurse to express their interest in working for the employer to whom the letter is addressed.
-Nurses generally use LOIs to apply for job positions that aren’t advertised and therefore, aren’t necessarily available.
-For this reason an LOI requires that the applicant researches the employer’s organization to present a compelling case to be hired.
-Although an LOI may not often secure the nurse a position right away, the employer may keep them as a first option for when a job opening occurs.
+A letter of intent (LOI) for a nursing job is written by a registered nurse to express their interest in working for a healthcare employer to whom the letter is addressed.
+The letter states why the nurse believes they are well suited to the employer’s organization and presents their qualifications for the position in which they’re interested.
+Although an LOI may not secure the nurse a position, the employer may keep the letter on file for when a job opening occurs.

-An LOI for a nursing job allows registered nurses to increase their employment prospects by formally informing organizations of their interest in working for them.
+An LOI for a nursing job allows registered nurses to apply for work at an organization that suits their needs and objectives.
 To present a convincing and memorable case for their hiring, the following steps can be followed:

-- Research the organization – Prior to writing an LOI, the nurse will need to research the organization (e.g., hospital, care facility, physician’s office) to learn about the services they provide, the types of specialists and teams they employ, and what kind of clientele or patients they have.
-The nurse may request a meeting and visit the premises for information-gathering.
+Prior to writing an LOI, the nurse will need to research the organization (e.g., hospital, care facility, physician’s office) to learn about the services they provide, the types of specialists and teams they employ, and what kind of clientele or patients they have.
+The nurse may request a meeting and visit the premises for information gathering.

-- Write salutation and introduction – A formal letter always begins with a salutation (e.g., “Dear ____”) and an introductory paragraph that introduces the sender and their reason for writing the letter.
+- Salutation and intro – A formal letter always begins with a salutation (e.g., “Dear ____”) and an introductory paragraph that introduces the sender and their reason for writing the letter.
 In this case, the nurse should state that they are an experienced nurse and intend to work for the employer.

-- Provide eduction and work experience – The nurse will need to describe their education, including any degrees and certifications, and relevant work experience.
-Furthermore, the letter should explain how skills the nurse learned on the job or in training make them an ideally suited for the employer.
+- Education and work experience – The nurse will need to describe their education, including any degrees and certifications, and relevant work experience.
+Furthermore, the letter should explain how skills the nurse learned on the job or in training make them an ideally suited candidate for the employer.

 [SENDER STREET ADDRESS]